-Reading Borough Council is determined to thrive as an organisation, so that it can led the way in helping to shape Reading’s future.
+Reading Borough Council is determined to thrive as an organisation, so that it can lead the way in helping to shape Reading’s future.
 The Council has a long track record of being ambitious for Reading’s success, even where there are challenges.
 The Council is adapting and improving to meet these challenges, against a familiar backdrop of austerity and a growth in demand for services. ou can read our Corporate Plan here.

 Quality of life is high in Reading and it also has a high performing economy.
 It is one of the most diverse populations in the South East outside London with a history of strong and cohesive neighbourhoods.
 It has a rich, but sometimes hidden, history and heritage and a thriving arts and cultural offer.